campusbeats/campusbeats.github.io/index.md

 Source code for Milestone 2 is in development.

-#### Milestone 2 currently consists of 16 issues, which are being managed using the CampusBeats GitHub Project M2:
+#### Milestone 2 currently consists of 18 issues, which are being managed using the CampusBeats GitHub Project M2:

-More issues will be added as they become apparent during the development process.
+Issues were created throughout the development process of Milestone 2.
+These ranged from updating the design of our application to the implemntation of the functionalities.
 ![](images/M2milestone.PNG)

 ## Future features & design to implement
 These are the list of features/design aspects we hope to implement sometime in the future:
  - Implement admin & user permissions so that users will not be able to access admin features
- - Removal of banned profiles from the Profile collection, rather than just from the Report collection
+ - Removal of banned profiles from the entire application, rather than from only the monitor page

 ## Commmunity Feedback
 We had 5 people test out our application.
 The feedback we received from them are as follows: